lloda/ra-ra/README.md

 great early array library and it hasn't really been replaced as far as I can tell.

-I don't focus on performance as much as Blitz++ did, but I avoid stuff that I think would become a barrier if I really tried to make things fast.

 My other inspiration are the array languages, APL and J. They have gone further than anyone else in exploring how array operations should work, and yet when new array languages or libraries come out they seem for the most part to try and copy Matlab.
 It's a pity.

+This is a simple library.
+For example, array traversal is almost naive, and expression templates are traversed as constructed and not simplified.
+I tend to trust the compiler.
+I don't focus on performance as much as Blitz++ did, but I do avoid stuff that I think would become a barrier if I really tried to make things fast.

 There may still be some library out there that already does everything this one does, but it's been a lot more fun doing my own and I hope to have learned some